babel/website/docs/learn-es6.md

 <blockquote class="babel-callout babel-callout-warning">
   <h4>Not part of ES2015</h4>
   <p>
     This is left as implementation-defined within the ECMAScript 2015 specification.
-There is some beginning standardization work in WHATWG's
-    <a href="https://whatwg.github.io/loader/">Loader specification</a>, but
-    that is very highly unstable, and not yet complete.
-It is modeled after the original ES6 proposal.
-What is below is from the original proposal, not the current in-progress WHATWG specification.
+The eventual standard will be in WHATWG's <a href="https://whatwg.github.io/loader/">Loader specification</a>, but that is currently a work in progress.
+What is below is from a previous ES2015 draft.
   </p>
 </blockquote>